 “Mainland Britain and Northern Ireland could do with some improvement particularly with public transport.
 It seems that public buildings are catching up, but some structures need access improvement even for some ambulant.
 I feel those with mental health issues and the visually impaired are most catered for but there is room for improvement here too.”

-would be the top thing you would like to see improved in services for
+What would be the top thing you would like to see improved in services for disability?

 Danny believes that it’s not just able-bodied people who need to work to improve services, he went on to say:

 “Disabled people need to learn that sometimes things will still be out of reach and able-bodied people are not at their beck & call.”

 What are your most prominent challenges and how do you overcome them?